 Sachin Kamdar is the co-founder and CEO of Parse.ly, an analytics platform that provides audience insight for digital publishers.
 Sachin has been in the content and digital media business since 2009, when Parse.ly launched as part of DreamIt Ventures’ incubator program.
 Since then, he has evangelized the importance of data for online news and media companies.
 Sachin graduated with a bachelor’s degree in economics from New York University and a master’s degree in education from Pace University.

-Christian Martinez is head of US Multicultural Sales at Facebook, an effort which brings to market digital and social marketing scale for the U.S. multicultural marketer.
-He joined the company in June 2013 to lead the company’s sales initiatives focused on the U.S. Hispanic market, and has since expanded the offering to include broader multicultural solutions.
-Prior to Facebook, Christian spent 13 years at Univision Communications where he was vice president of network television and interactive sales for the Southeast and Southwest regions.
+Christian Martinez is chief operating officer at Boatsetter, an online peer-to-peer boat rental service.
+He joined the company in 2018 after his tenure at Facebook, where he served as Country Director of Mexico for Facebook and previously as Facebook’s Head of Multicultural Sales, helping to provide digital and social marketing scale for the U.S. multicultural marketer.
+Christian also spent 13 years at Univision Communications where he was vice president of network television and interactive sales for the Southeast and Southwest regions.
 In that role, he was responsible for leading the only integrated sales office in the country, in which he oversaw a team of network television and digital sellers focused on providing clients a fully integrated, cross-platform approach.

 Christian has led traditional, digital, programmatic, mobile and eCommerce efforts in the U.S. Hispanic space.
 Christian is a graduate of the University of Florida and resides with his wife and two children in Miami.